hashcube/applovin/README.md

 ],
 ~~~

-To specify your game's AppLovinSdkKey, edit the `manifest.json "ios" section as shown below:
+To specify the AppLovinSdkKey, edit the `manifest.json "ios" section as shown below:

 ~~~
 	"ios": {